petelindgren/FastAPIAuth/examples/requirements/06_docker_compose_fastapi_users_jwt_multi_transport/README.md

   Reference: https://docs.docker.com/engine/reference/commandline/image/

   >```
   >REPOSITORY                                         TAG       IMAGE ID       CREATED          SIZE
-  >docker-compose-multifile-image    latest    63ce511ac655   33 minutes ago   179MB
+  >docker-compose-fastapi-users-jwt-multi-transport   latest    04bf317bdb01   55 seconds ago   238MB
   >```

 ## Verify FastAPI is running with a Web Browser

   Go to web browser http://localhost/

-  If started with PDM, open http://localhost:8000/

   You should see this